onqtam/headjack/src/introduction/addressing.md

 # Today's web: host-centric networking

 Today's web revolves around hosts & [unicast](https://en.wikipedia.org/wiki/Unicast) communication - we query [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) to get the [IP](https://en.wikipedia.org/wiki/IP_address) of servers and open direct connections to retrieve the data that they host.
 But domains, URI paths on servers & the actual files all change & go away which leads to [link rot](https://en.wikipedia.org/wiki/Link_rot) & content drift.
 Guidance such as ["Cool URIs don't change"](https://www.w3.org/Provider/Style/URI) is just that - guidance - and the [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) is just a bandaid that can hardly keep up with the digital [memory hole](https://en.wikipedia.org/wiki/Memory_hole).
 In the host-certified paradigm URLs at best point to a location at which a document may have been available at a point in time - devoid of any cryptographic proofs regarding the contents, the creator or the time of publication (as opposed to [self-authenticating](https://en.wikipedia.org/wiki/Self-authenticating_document) data) and everything lives in [silos](https://en.wikipedia.org/wiki/Information_silo) with no interoperability which leads to fragmented public discussion if any.
-In fact ["more than 98% of the information on the web is lost within 20 years"](https://a16z.com/2020/07/13/a16z-podcast-preserving-digital-history-how-to-close-the-webs-memory-hole/). **Information is fragile without an ecosystem of identity, reputation, references, context & liability - we are building our digital history on [shifting sands](https://news.ycombinator.com/item?id=27690525) without a solid foundation.**
+In fact ["more than 98% of the information on the web is lost within 20 years"](https://a16z.com/2020/07/13/a16z-podcast-preserving-digital-history-how-to-close-the-webs-memory-hole/).

 > "The problem is that the foundations are shifting sands, and we need something that has significantly more integrity at the bottom layer, we can't just bolt URNs on as an afterthought.
 Some organizations are able to maintain persistent data over time, but it is in spite of the technology, not because of it." - [someone](https://news.ycombinator.com/item?id=27691442).